Client Application One using ASP.NET Core MVC

 Testing the Application:

-First, run the Authentication and Authorization Service Application and then the Client Application.
-Then, test the functionality, and it should work as expected.
+First, ensure that you run the Authentication and Authorization Service Application, and then run the Client Application.
+Then test the functionality, and it should work as expected.

 That’s it.
-We are done with our First Client Application Implementation using the ASP.NET Core MVC project.
-In the next article, I will discuss how to Implement the Second Client Application using the ASP.NET Core MVC Project.
+We have completed the implementation of our first client application using the ASP.NET Core MVC project.
+In the next article, I will discuss how to implement the Second Client Application using the ASP.NET Core MVC Project.
 I hope you enjoy this article.

 Leave a Reply